citrix/workspace-linux-oem-guide/docs/customize.md

 * Multimedia
 * Performance

-## Customize a Citrix Receiver for Linux installation
+## Customize a Citrix Workspace app for Linux installation

-You can customize Citrix Receiver configuration before installation by modifying the contents of the package and then repackaging the files.
-Your changes will be included in every Citrix Receiver installed using the modified package.
+You can customize Citrix Workspace app configuration before installation by modifying the contents of the package and then repackaging the files.
+Your changes will be included in every Citrix Workspace app installed using the modified package.

-### To customize a Citrix Receiver for Linux installation
+### To customize a Citrix Workspace app for Linux installation

-1. Expand the Citrix Receiver package file into an empty directory.
+1. Expand the Citrix Workspace app package file into an empty directory.
 The package file is called **platform.major.minor.release.build.tar.gz** (for example, **linuxx86-13.4.0.10109380.tar.gz** for the Linux/x86 platform).
-2. Make the required changes to the Citrix Receiver package.
-For example, you might add a new SSL root certificate to the package if you want to use a certificate from a Certificate Authority that is not part of the standard Receiver installation.
+2. Make the required changes to the Citrix Workspace app package.
+For example, you might add a new SSL root certificate to the package if you want to use a certificate from a Certificate Authority that is not part of the standard Workspace app installation.
 To add a new SSL root certificate to the package, see **Install root certificates on user devices**.
 For more information about built-in certificates, see **Configure and enable SSL and TLS** on the [Product Documentation](https://docs.citrix.com/) site.
 3. Open the PkgID file.
 4. Add the following line to indicate that the package was modified: `MODIFIED=traceinfo` Where `traceinfo` is information indicating who made the change and when.
 The exact format of this information is not important.
 5. Save and close the file.